luisfernandezbr/agent.v3/integrations/tfs-code/readme.md

 Commits (used for users) in incrementals are retrieved based on date (fromDate).

 No incrementals for pull request commits.
+No from date or from commit available in the API.

 ## Missing data